Bond Girl Jane Seymour, 69, Sizzles In A Blue Swimsuit While Twirling On The Beach

 In her caption, Jane teased a forthcoming "big reveal" that was related to her "Wrapped In Love JS" hashtag.
 In the comments section, her followers expressed excitement over the mystery endeavor and amazement over how incredible the ageless beauty looked.

-“Wow, still absolutely gorgeous,” read one message.
+"Wow, still absolutely gorgeous," one message read.

 "You're so beautiful," another admirer added.

-“Miss wings.
-You look like a teen,” wrote actress Roma Downey.
+"Miss wings.
+You look like a teen," actress Roma Downey wrote.

-As previously reported by The Inquisitr, Jane has also wowed her fans by showing off her youthful flexibility.
-Another recent photo saw the active actress stretching in a sports bra and a pair of leggings.
+As reported by The Inquisitr, Jane has also wowed her fans by showing off her youthful flexibility.
+Another recent photo featured the active actress stretching in a sports bra and a pair of leggings.